Euro-training Center

 Introduction:

-The ASME Plant Inspector Level 1 training course provides the fundamental principles of the inspection, assessment, and management of fixed pressure equipment.
-The content of the course is delivered in a systematic manner, from the inspection planning process to inspection practices and evaluation of the associated equipment.
-It is aimed at the upstream and downstream Petrochemical industry but is equally relevant to stakeholders from other sectors that utilize pressure equipment.
+This training program provides the fundamental principles of the inspection, assessment, and management of fixed pressure equipment.
+It's content is delivered in a systematic manner, from the inspection planning process to inspection practices and evaluation of the associated equipment.
+This intensive program covers the in-service inspection methodologies and requirements for piping, pressure vessels, and above ground storage tanks.

-Course Objectives:
+Program Objectives:

 Targeted Audience:

-• NDT Technicians/Inspectors
+• NDT Technicians/Inspectors.

-• Inspection/Integrity/Project Engineers
+• Inspection/Integrity/Project Engineers.

-• Technical Assistants
+• Technical Assistants.

-• Project/Inspection Coordinators
+• Project/Inspection Coordinators.

-• Plant Supervisors
+• Plant Supervisors.

-Course Outlines:
+Program Outlines:

-Unit 1: Introduction:
+Unit 1:

 • Course overview.